Thomas Keith (soldier)

 Thomas Keith (c.
-1793 - 1815) was a Scottish soldier, captured in Egypt while fighting for the United Kingdom.
-As a prisoner of war, he converted to Islam and joined the Ottoman military.
-He died in 1815 as governor of Medina while fighting the rising power of the Saudi dynasty.
+1785 – 1815) was a Scottish soldier, captured in Egypt while fighting for the United Kingdom.
+As a prisoner of war, he converted to Islam and joined the Egyptian military.
+He died in 1815 as governor of Medina while fighting the Saudi Emirate of Diriyah.

 Born in Edinburgh, Keith enlisted in the 78th (Highlanders) Regiment of Foot on 4 August 1804.
 He went with the 2nd battalion of the regiment to join John Stuart in the British campaign to Sicily 1806.
 Soon after, Keith was sent as part of the Alexandria expedition of 1807.